ypinhsuan/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The given index is invalid.
+One or more of the given indexes are invalid.

     * 1a1.
 Tutor's Pet shows an error message.